hypernormalisation/zeal/ret_prios.md

 In execute, just be aware that Exo hits harder than a CS, so if you have the choice of one or another before you think the boss will die, cast the Exo.

+# Caveat: Gearing
+As your gear changes, the different abilities scale at different levels relative to one another.

+This doc assumes a solid P1 setup.
+As your gear changes in coming phases, other priorities might become more viable.

 # Appendix: Top 100 sequences